 I serve on 20 boards with three full-timers supporting that work.
 BoardLens could free that time, and make me better prepared at every meeting.

 BoardLens changes what your partners bring to every board and how clearly the firm sees its own portfolio.
-You walk in sharper, catch what others miss, and see all 20 companies at once instead of one pack at a time.
+You walk in sharper, surface what matters earlier, and see all 20 companies at once instead of one deck at a time.

-The three questions that matter, every commitment and whether they hit it, the number that contradicts last quarter.
+The three questions that matter, every commitment and whether they hit it, the number that doesn't reconcile with last quarter.
 Founders and co-investors notice within one cycle.
-Your partners become the directors management prepares for.
+Your partners arrive ready to contribute on the strategic questions that matter.

 What's drifting across all 20 companies before it becomes a fire drill, the runway gaps, the reframed strategy, the overdue raise, surfaced across the portfolio at once.
 The senior analyst you don't have to staff: cover 15 portcos in the time it took to cover 5, without expanding payroll.